microsoft/qsharp-compiler/src/QsFmt/README.md

 ## Update vs. Format

-Currently the formatter only supports rules that update deprecated syntax through the use of the `update` command.
-A `format` command is being worked on but is not yet ready for release.
-This command, when ready, will format Q# code by running such rules like:
+Currently the formatter primarily supports rules that update deprecated syntax through the use of the `update` command.
+A `format` command is being worked on but while it can be invoked, the formatting support is still very limited and the command is currently hidden, meaning it is not suggested in the command line help.
+The implemented rules for formatting Q# code may still have gaps and are limited to:
  - Collapsed Spaces - removes duplicate spaces so that there is only a single space where spaces are used
  - Operator Spacing - ensure that operators have the appropriate spaces in them
  - New Lines - removes excessive new lines
  - Indentation - ensures that there are appropriate indentation for the text

+Formatting, to the extend that it is implemented, is supported in the Q# extensions for Visual Studio and VS Code starting with extensions newer than 0.20.2110171573.
+That support relies on QsFmt, and any contributions/improvements to the QsFmt will automatically be available in the extensions as well.

 ## Limitations

-- Currently the formatter only supports rules that update deprecated syntax through the use of the `update` command.
-The `format` command is not yet ready for release.
+- Currently the formatter primarily supports rules that update deprecated syntax through the use of the `update` command.
+The `format` command provides limited support for code formatting, and we welcome contributions.
-- Many types of syntax are not yet supported and will remain unchanged by the formatter.
+- Some syntax patterns are not yet supported and will remain unchanged by the formatter.
+Please file issues for code that should be updated but remains unchanged.
-- There are several bugs related to other types of syntax, especially callable declaration syntax like attributes, type parameters, and specializations.
-These may be swallowed by the formatter, resulting in incorrect output.

 ## Design